How can ikigai be beneficial to the life of an expat?

 Experiencing Kamiya’s ikigai needs

-Nick agreed that moving to a new country is life-changing, and the more people get to experience the 8 ikigai needs: they change and grow; anticipate a bright future; they experience resonance as they make new friendships; they have the freedom to navigate their lives; they self-actualize whenever they learn new things; they find new meaning and value to their lives; and feel a sense of purpose with a new lifestyle.
+Moving to a new country is life-changing, and the more people get to experience the 8 ikigai needs: they change and grow; anticipate a bright future; they experience resonance as they make new friendships; they have the freedom to navigate their lives; they self-actualize whenever they learn new things; they find new meaning and value to their lives; and feel a sense of purpose with a new lifestyle.

 Vibrant Ikigai Coaching

 With the use of Nick’s ikigai methodology, Karly and Chloe provide coaching to women, often expats, who are wanting to change their careers, or those who are at a turning point in their lives.
-They have a 2-hour workshop where they go over Kamiya’s 8 ikigai needs; they also offer a one-to-one coaching program, a 4-month program that takes an in-depth approach to the 8 ikigai needs that can help their clients attain their goals.
+They have a 2-hour workshop where they go over Kamiya’s 8 ikigai needs.
+They also offer a one-to-one coaching program, a 4-month program that takes an in-depth approach to the 8 ikigai needs that can help their clients attain their goals.
 They also plan to have free masterclasses for women wanting to learn more about the concept of ikigai.

 Ikigai Tribe coaching experience